-Bioeconomy, Bioenergy, & Bioproducts (B3) Programs
+Bioeconomy, Bioenergy, and Bioproducts (B3) Programs

 The Bioeconomy, Bioenergy, Bioproduct (B3) Program Portfolio supports research, extension, and education related to the enhancement of rural economic development, climate change, environmental services, and food and energy security.
 The program aims to facilitate the development of sustainable regional production systems for biofuels, biopower, and biobased products, for increased rural economic vitality and national energy security through partnerships and collaboration.